ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 To narrow the scope of the instrumentation to a specific set of libraries and/or functions, use the ``--module-restrict`` and ``--function-restrict`` options.
-These options allow you to exclusively select the union of one or more regular expressions, regardless of whether or not the functions satisfy the previously-mentioned default heuristics.
+These options let you exclusively select the union of one or more regular expressions, regardless of whether or not the functions satisfy the previously-mentioned default heuristics.
 Any function or module that is not within the union of these regular expressions is excluded from instrumentation.